©

 I grew up in the heart of Berlin, to be precise in Mitte, which basically translates to “the middle of Berlin”, where my family still lives.
 I was a student at the John F. Kennedy School, a German-American school, about twenty kilometres and a forty minute S-Bahn ride from home, in the old American district of Zehlendorf.
 Having visited an international school from a young age, I knew I would want to attend a university that sets internationality as a key criterion.

 Adding to that, I love to travel.
 I have had the opportunity to travel to more than sixty countries.
 I reckoned that if travelling allowed me to increase my horizon within a short span of time, then a Bachelor’s degree in another country would allow me to gain a lot more on a theoretical, as well as practical level.
-The program I chose was Economics and Geography at the London School of Economics and Political Science (LSE).
+The program I chose was Accounting and Finance at the London School of Economics and Political Science (LSE).
 I had had the opportunity to visit London several times before deciding to finalize my new home for the next three years.
 Immediately, I fell in love with the amazing city with so much to see and do – from museums to markets, parks to pubs.

 At LSE, all classes are in English and the students have the option to choose from over 200 societies.
 The social life is far better than actually expected, even during the current pandemic times.
 I am very happy to have chosen my degree.
 After arriving, my atmosphere felt like home within a couple of days.